nixworks/public/news/2010/11/2/README.md

 ##### Tarapur
 ### [17 people are killed and three others injured when a truck carrying them overturned at Tarapur talukav near Indranaj in India.
 The truck was on its way from Surat to Bhavnagar. ](/news/2010/11/2/17-people-are-killed-and-three-others-injured-when-a-truck-carrying-them-overturned-at-tarapur-talukav-near-indranaj-in-india-the-truck-was.md)
-_Context: Tarapur, Bhavnagar, Surat, India, Indranaj_
+_Context: Bhavnagar, Surat, Tarapur, Indranaj, India_

 ##### Mounts Merapi
 ### [Continuing eruptions of Mount Merapi in Java, Indonesia, lead to cancellation of flights to the nearby city of Yogyakarta. ](/news/2010/11/2/continuing-eruptions-of-mount-merapi-in-java-indonesia-lead-to-cancellation-of-flights-to-the-nearby-city-of-yogyakarta.md)
-_Context: Yogyakarta, Mounts Merapi, Java, Indonesia_
+_Context: Java, Indonesia, Mounts Merapi, Yogyakarta_

 ##### Venezuelan President
 ### [President of Venezuela Hugo Chvez welcomes President of Colombia Juan Manuel Santos to Caracas. ](/news/2010/11/2/president-of-venezuela-hugo-chavez-welcomes-president-of-colombia-juan-manuel-santos-to-caracas.md)
-_Context: Venezuelan President, Colombian President, Caracas, Hugo Chvez, Colombia, Venezuela, Juan Manuel Santos_
+_Context: Colombian President, Venezuela, Colombia, Venezuelan President, Hugo Chvez, Juan Manuel Santos, Caracas_

 ##### Taiwan
 ### [A senior military intelligence officer is arrested in Taiwan for being a double agent for China. ](/news/2010/11/2/a-senior-military-intelligence-officer-is-arrested-in-taiwan-for-being-a-double-agent-for-china.md)
-_Context: double agent, China, Taiwan_
+_Context: China, double agent, Taiwan_

 ##### Japan
 ### [Japan temporarily recalls its ambassador to Russia amid a dispute over a visit by President Dmitry Medvedev to the Kuril Islands. ](/news/2010/11/2/japan-temporarily-recalls-its-ambassador-to-russia-amid-a-dispute-over-a-visit-by-president-dmitry-medvedev-to-the-kuril-islands.md)